 Comment by Sally Davis: C C Massey and Isabel became good friends.
 I presume Isabel joined the London Lodge; though she doesn’t specifically say so in Memorabilia.

 Isabel met Helena Petrovna Blavatsky for the first time, at Mrs Hollis-Billing’s house in Sydenham.
-Mrs Hollis-Billing’s seances were known for their focus on the participants’ past lives.
-Isabel attended at least one of her seances but said of her own past life,“my record was not agreeable!” - Mrs Hollis-Billing told her that she’d been a nun walled up in her own convent for breaking her vows.
+Mrs Hollis-Billing’s seances were known for their focus on the participants’ past lives and were Isabel’s introduction to the concept of reincarnation.
+Mrs Hollis-Billing’s spirit guide was Ski (pronounced sky), who when last living had been a North American Indian.
+Isabel attended several seances at Mrs Hollis-Billings.
+At one of them, she allowed Ski to describe one of her past lives.
+Oh dear! - “my record was not agreeable!” - Mrs Hollis-Billing told her that she’d been a nun walled up in her own convent for breaking her vows.

-Comment by Sally: other guests at Mrs Hollis-Billing’s soirée to meet Blavatsky were Charles Carleton Massey; and Rev William Alexander Ayton and his wife Anne, who later joined the GD.
+Comment by Sally: Isabel had been introduced to Mrs Hollis-Billing by Dr George Wyld.
+Other guests at Mrs Hollis-Billing’s soirée to meet Blavatsky were Charles Carleton Massey; and Rev William Alexander Ayton and his wife Anne, who later joined the GD.
 Charles Massey is mentioned in Memorabilia but the Aytons are not.

 Source for the date: